nhsengland/it-standards/Standards_Catalogue.md

 ## [End User Compute (EUC)](./euc) - desktop and mobile

+Standards covering all matters relating to end-user computing.
+Including devices, operating systems and applications.
+Both mobile and desktop.

 * [Standards for Desktop EUC devices](./euc/desktop-devices.md)
 * [Windows 10 Standard Applications](./euc/windows-10-standard-apps.md)

 ## [Infrastructure](./infrastructure) - cloud and on-premise/data centre

+Standards covering all elements of infrastructure.
+This is defined as "back-end" hardware and software that supports business applications, networking, security, etc.

 * [Cloud Infrastructure](./infrastructure/cloud)
 * [On-Premise (Data Centre) Infrastructure](./infrastructure/on-premise)

 ## [Identity Management](./identity-management)

 Standards for identifying, authenticating and authorising people and systems.
 Note that this does not include the _processes_ being used, only the standards.